JanDuinkerken/FridgeAPI/README.md

 ## Usage

-To run the server execute install docker and docker-compose and run the following command on the root directory:
+To run the server install `docker` and `docker-compose` and run the following command on the root directory:

 ```bash
 docker-compose up
 ```

-The app can also be run with python using the method described bellow (not recommended).
+The app can also be run with python using the method described below (not recommended).
 ## Python

 To run the development server install the dependencies and simply execute the followng command: